Elton John says, “Sorry seems to be the hardest word”.

 I think the hardest word for an HSP to say is “No”.

-And that (pardon the pun) is no surprise.
+Not a surprise.
 Because if you’re used to your feelings being judged rather than accepted, it will be a risky thing to base a decision (a ‘no’) on them.

 And HSPs are used to their feelings being commented on or questioned.
 And told they’re ‘making too much’ of something or are ‘too affected’ by things.